nightwatchjs/nightwatch-docs/guide/using-nightwatch/write-tests.md

   }
 };</code></pre></div>

-Tests can also be written in this format:
+Tests could also be written in this format:

 <div class="sample-test">
 <pre data-language="javascript"><code class="language-javascript">